-Bouvet operates in rapidly changing markets, which makes it difficult to know anything certain about future development and growth.
-The group is exposed to industries where activity and the need for further digitisation remains high.
+Bouvet operates in rapidly developing markets, which makes it difficult to know anything certain about future development and growth.
+The group is exposed to industries where activity and the need for further digitalisation remains high.
 Bouvet accordingly expects demand for its services to be good in both public and private sectors.

 The group has displayed a good ability to continue developing its expertise and establishing new client relations as demand in the market changes.
-Bouvet is also organised in such a way that it is constantly prepared to adjust its business to changing markets.
-It has also been able to adapt its client base and service range to meet market demand.
+Bouvet's ambitions and values are well attuned to the resources required in the future.
+The regional model which forms the basis for its organisation means that the company is constantly prepared to adjust its business to changing markets.
+It has also been able to adapt the composition of its client base and its service range to meet market demand.
 Bouvet is therefore well positioned for future profitable growth.